firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt1.md

 end
 ```

 We can actually go farther with this shortening.
-Rather than saying `controller: "movies", action: "index"` when writing routes, we can replace that whole thing as `=> movies#index`.
-Remember, the `#` octothorpe symbol is used to indicate an `Object#method`, which in this example is `MoviesController#index`.
+Rather than saying `get "/movies", controller: "movies", action: "create"` when writing routes, we can replace that whole thing as `get "/movies" => movies#create`.

+All we are doing here is passing a hash argument to the `get` method, and this hash is `{ "/movies" => "movies#create" }` (with the curly braces dropped because it is the last argument to the method).

+Remember, the `#` octothorpe symbol is used to indicate an `Object#method`, which, in this example, is `MoviesController#create`.

+Actually, we can go even shorter for the homepage route at the URL path **/**.
+We can just write: `root movies#index`. `root` is a method provided by Rails to define the "homepage".
+It doesn't need a URL path, because the homepage is always **/**.

-Try to do this on your own for all of the routes.
+Try to do this refactoring on your own for all of the routes.

 In the end you should have: